Universal approximation theorems for continuous functions of c\`adl\`ag paths and L\'evy-type signature models: Lévy-type signature models

 \subsection{Hedging of sig-payoffs}

-In the Lévy-type signature model described above, the market is not complete.
+In the Lévy-type signature model the market is not complete.
 One risk management criterion is to minimize the hedging error in a mean square sense, i.e.~to use a quadratic loss function.
-In this context losses and gains are treated in a symmetric manner and the criterion to be minimized can be either the squared hedging error at maturity or measured locally in time (see e.g.~\cite{S:99}, \cite{Pham:00} for an extensive study of these problems).
+In this context losses and gains are treated in a symmetric manner and the criterion to be minimized can be either the squared hedging error at maturity or measured locally in time (see e.g.~\cite{SCHWEIZER:98,SC:90, SCW:95, S:99}, \cite{Pham:00} and the references therein for an extensive analysis of these problems).
 In what follows, we focus on the first approach which leads to the construction of the so-called mean variance hedging strategy.
 It specifically consists in solving the optimization problem

 over all initial endowments $v\in\Rset$ and all hedging strategies $\theta$.
 Here, $C$ denotes the payoff at time $T$ of a European contingent claim and $S$ the price process of the considered risky asset.
 When the price process $S$ is a martingale (thus working under a risk neutral measure $\mathbb{Q}$), this problem has been explicitly solved in \cite{S:85}.
 In particular, the authors showed that, given any contingent claim with maturity $T>0$ and square integrable payoff $C$, there exists a unique solution $\varphi^*=(v^*,\theta^*)$ to the optimization problem \eqref{hproblem} which is computed as follows.
 Let $V$ denote the martingale generated by $C$, that is $V_t:=\Ex[C|\mathcal{F}_t]$, $t\leq T$.
 Then, the optimal initial endowment and the optimal hedging strategy, are given by